 CREATIVE WRITING CLUB

-Creative writing club will meet on Wednesday beginning September 23rd.
-We will meet every Wednesday.
 We will work on creative writing.
 If a student likes stories, we'll work on stories, if poetry or lyrics interest someone, we'll work on that.

 If interested, please email Mr. Pease at email@example.com or sign up at his classroom, room 36.

 The Bonny Eagle Swim Club is a non-competitive swim program offered to students in 6th thru 8th grade.
-This seven-week program consists of 21 one-hour swim sessions and runs from February until April.
+This five-week program consists of 15 one-hour swim sessions and runs from February until April.
 All swim sessions are held at the St. Joseph’s College pool in Standish.
 Students are bused to the pool after school on the regular bus that travels to Whites Bridge Road.
 Swimmers must provide their own transportation home after each session.

 Garden club is where it's at if you enjoy gardening and cooking.
 Students plant a variety of vegetables throughout the year in the BEMS greenhouse, then work to harvest those vegetables though out the year to make our very own food.
 If your curious about learning to garden or cook, this is a great club for you!
 Meetings typically begin in late September and run though the school year.